Make a dozen of these irresistible gourmet Pork and Fennel Sausage Rolls at home. They’re super simple and a real crowd pleaser!

 Instructions

-• Brush the top of the rolls with egg wash and sprinkle on sesame seeds (optional), then cut rolls into three or whatever size you prefer.
+- Brush the top of the rolls with egg wash and sprinkle on sesame seeds (optional), then cut rolls into three or whatever size you prefer.
+Place in the middle of the oven and cook for 25 to 30 minutes, turning the tray halfway through baking.